beccasaurus/MiniSpec/README.md

 Written with developer fun and friendliness in mind.
 Have fun with it!

+## Why?

+I recently returned to `C#` from many years away and wasn't enjoying the existing `dotnet test` developer experience.

+I wanted to scrape the rust off of my `C#` skills by making something and... apparently this is what I ended up with!

 # Documentation

 _Coming soon!
 Still authoring.
 Having fun with it_ 😄